BTS outfits and Katy Perry dress up for charity auction

-LOS ANGELES (AP) – The outfits BTS wore to their performance at the Grammys earlier this year are among the items that will be offered at an upcoming charity auction.
+The outfits that BTS wore to their performance at the Grammys earlier in the year are among the items that will be offered at an upcoming charity auction.

 The seven-member K-pop group wore custom Louis Vuitton outfits to perform their hit “Dynamite” at the Grammys in March, which was their first performance at the music awards ceremony.